 - Free Wifi: While on the bus and train, you get free wifi.
 It’s the same for most places in Copenhagen.
 As soon as you enter a café, restaurant or public place you can ask for the wifi password.

 - Ask for help: Everybody speaks English so do not be intimidated to ask questions or directions.

 - Travel off-season: If you are like me, and want to avoid the tourists, travel during the shoulder season.
 You will have some rain and cold weather but it’s so nice to not bump into people everywhere you go.

 - Rent an apartment: Hotels are ridiculously expensive, in Copenhagen, but we booked with Airbnb for a fraction of the cost.
-Martha’s apartment is perfect for a solo traveler or a couple.
+[If you haven’t used Airbnb before, use this link to get a discount on your first booking] Martha’s apartment is perfect for a solo traveller or a couple.
 It’s very clean, comfy, with great communication, and has easy access to restaurants, and to the center of Copenhagen.
 You also have access to the rooftop, which, if you are lucky, will give you a superb view of the sunrise.

-Looking for a great place to stay in Denmark?
+Looking for more cheap hotels in Copenhagen?
 Book hotels at the best available rates below: